7 Reasons to Walk Away From a Multifamily Real Estate Deal

 All that is to be expected, but not taken for granted.
 Take your time, walk the property, and see exactly what you’re dealing with.
-If you find you’re looking at a new roof, HVAC, and 10 remodels in the next 5 years, the deal may no longer be feasible.
+If you find you’re looking at significantly more than you originally projected, the deal may no longer be feasible.

 Before you walk, of course, try to renegotiate.
-If you can’t, or if you don’t have the capital reserves on hand to deal with the future expense, then don’t try to force a longshot.
+If you can’t, or if you don’t have the capital reserves on hand to deal with the future expense, then kill the deal.

 It’s easy to get wrapped up in a deal and fail to read the writing written on the wall.
-Often, in those cases, you may get a helpful nudge from a lender or a business partner.
+Often, in those cases, you may get a helpful nudge from a lender, equity investor or a business partner.

-If your lender takes a look at the deal and decides they can’t make the loan, take that as a red flag.
+If your lender takes a look at the deal and decides they have to lower the loan proceeds, take that as a red flag.
 What do they see that you don’t?
-Are they just being a pain; or is there a legitimate reason why they don’t want to make the loan?
+Are they just being difficult; or is there a legitimate reason why they don’t want to make the loan with your projections?

-If your partners tell you they’re not interested in joining you on the deal, trust their instincts.
+If your partners tell you they’re not interested in joining you on the deal, ask them why.
+Also, trust their instincts.
 Especially if you’ve solidified relationships with more experienced investors, you’ll want to trust them when they decide your deal isn’t worth their cash.